UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_1.md

 -   Clear the console using the clear button ![](img/media/image9.png)

-Type now:

--   Now type in the console: ```c=a*30``` and press Enter
+-   Now type in the console: ```c = a * 30``` and press Enter

-We are defining a new variable $c$, as function of variable $a$, but you just deleted $a$.
-Therefore, the command cannot be executed since a is not defined anymore.
+We are defining a new variable $c$, as a function of variable $a$, but you just deleted $a$.
+Therefore, the command cannot be executed, since $a$ is not defined anymore.
 An error message appears in the console.

 (functions_intro)=
 #### Python functions

 You might imagine that doing lots of complicated calculations and working on large datasets may result in extremely long and complicated scripts.
-To counter this, you can break programming tasks into separate **Functions**, which include the following advantages:
+To counter this, you can break up programming tasks into separate **functions**, which include the following advantages:

 -	_Simplicity_: functions typically focus on a small task rather than an entire problem.

--	_Maintainability_: if functions have a high decree of independence from each other, updating such functions will have limited impact on other functions.
+-	_Maintainability_: if functions have a high degree of independence from each other, updating one such function will have limited impact on other functions.

 -	_Reusability_: functions can easily be reused in a script, limiting duplication of code.